Sign Up

 CEUFast, Inc. is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
 ANCC Provider number #P0274.

-FPTA Approval: CE23-649249.Accreditation of this course does not necessarily imply the FPTA supports the views of the presenter or the sponsors.
+FPTA Approval: CE24-649249.Accreditation of this course does not necessarily imply the FPTA supports the views of the presenter or the sponsors.

 Outcomes

-The purpose of this continuing education course is to enable the participants to identify strong risk factors for pressure ulcer development, describe pressure ulcer staging and documentation, and discuss evidence-informed pressure ulcer prevention and management strategies.
+≥ 92% of participants will be able to identify risk factors for pressure ulcer development, describe pressure ulcer staging, and discuss evidence-informed pressure ulcer prevention and management strategies.

 Objectives